 First, it is important to know the definition of each specialty.

-OR nursing is one of the highest-paying specialties.
+Operating room nursing is one of the highest-paying travel nurse specialties.
 These nurses play a crucial role in patient advocacy and safety.
 An OR nurse must be confident in their ability to speak up when needed for patient safety issues or ethics.
 They also need to be highly skilled and must keep operating rooms clean and sterile at all times.

 The main differences between ER and OR nursing revolve around the number of patients you will see on a given day and how predictable your workflow will be regularly.
 In the ER, you have to prioritize far more than in any other field because you are exposed to more people with a wide range of illnesses and injuries.
 You could have four critical patients simultaneously and will need to prioritize their assessments and interventions and get those things done on time.
 On the other hand, the OR will see a set number of people per day, and you’ll have the predictability of knowing which conditions they’re dealing with.
 Other differences include communication styles and skill developments, which we will talk about next.